i-xarlos/neovim-config/README.md

 I've also stolen code from different sources which means it might be hard to acknowledge all of them explicitly though most of them are from the associated plugin's documentation.

-## 🔍 Compilando FZF y Telescope para búsqueda avanzada
+## 🔍 Compiling FZF and Telescope for Advanced Search

-Para aprovechar al máximo las capacidades de búsqueda avanzada en Neovim, es necesario compilar correctamente los componentes nativos de FZF y Telescope.
-Estas herramientas mejoran significativamente la velocidad de búsqueda en comparación con las implementaciones en puro Lua.
+To maximize the advanced search capabilities in Neovim, it's essential to properly compile the native components of FZF and Telescope.
+These tools significantly improve search speed compared to pure Lua implementations.

 ### Requisitos previos para Windows